Asahikawa Ainu 1 Day

 Guided Ainu Culture Tour & Hiking to Mt Arashiyama

 Your guide will greet you at around 9:30 am in Central Asahikawa and take you for a short drive to the Ainu museum run by the Kawamura family in Asahikawa.
 Established in 1916, Kawamura Kaneto Ainu Museum is the oldest and the only private Ainu museum in the country.
 Our host will guide us through the museum as well as the ”cise”, a traditional Ainu house preserved on site.
-We will learn about the rituals, the family, and the Ainu lifestyle before enjoying lunch prepared using traditional ingredients and methods.
+We will learn about the rituals, the family, and the Ainu lifestyle, and then enjoy lunch with our host in the ”cise”.

 – 2km / 1.2 miles